Cheap Parking at Fenway Park – 3 Spots

 Actually, it’s not that Fenway doesn’t have a lot of parking options.
 It’s just that they’re mostly bad ones.
 The lots closest to the park get jammed bumper to bumper, with cars stacked on top of one another at times, the prices for most of the closest lots…and even some not so close ones…are through the roof, and the traffic getting out afterwards can be exasperating too.

 Cheap Parking at Fenway Park, Tip #1: The 100 Clarendon Street Garage.
 The 100 Clarendon garage is the “official” Red Sox parking garage, even though it’s about a mile walk from Fenway.
-It’s a sizable garage on Clarendon Street (making it aptly named) that usually has plenty of spots.
+It’s a sizable garage that usually has plenty of spots.

-You can book parking for the 100 Clarendon garage on the Red Sox website, and by Fenway standards the price is fantastic.
-Just print out your reservation and take it with you and you’ll have a spot in the garage for the whole game.
+You can book parking for the 100 Clarendon garage on the Red Sox website; by Fenway standards the price is fantastic.
+Just print out your reservation and take it with you and you’ll have a spot for the whole game.

 Cheap Parking at Fenway Park, Tip #2: The Pru Center.
 Like with the 100 Clarendon garage, this garage is very close to the Back Bay T station, so if you’re not up for the walk after the game you can use the Commuter Rail from Yawkey.
 Or use the Green Line Prudential station, transfer at Copley Square and take the B, C, or D to Kenmore Square.

 Cheap Parking at Fenway Park, Tip #3: The Hynes Auditorium Garage.
-The Pilgrim Parking people operate a few garages in the Boston area for theaters and medical centers and such, and they make the Hynes garage (50 Dalton Street) available for Sox games for about the same price as the Pru Center, and it’s right across the street from the Pru, a scoche (did I spell that right?) closer to Fenway.
+The Pilgrim Parking people operate a few garages in the Boston area for theaters and medical centers and such, and they make the Hynes garage (50 Dalton Street) available for Sox games for about the same price as the Pru Center.
+It’s right across the street from the Pru, a scoche (did I spell that right?) closer to Fenway.

 The Hynes garage is only available on weekends, and like with the Pru Center you’ll need your ticket, but it’s near the Pru Center and its shops and it’s also a short walk to the Hynes Center T station, where you can hop on a green line train to Fenway or back should the weather be uncooperative.
 It’s also a good spot to find a Boston Pedicab.